-The Company makes provident fund, Employees State Insurance and Maharashtra Labour Welfare Fund contributions for eligible employees.
-Under the The Company has recognised the following amounts in the Statement of Profitand Loss for the year.
+The Company makes provident fund, Employees State Insurance and Maharashtra Labour Welfare Fund contributions for eligible employees Under the schemes, the Company is required to contribute a specified percentage / fixed amount of the payroll costs to fund the benefits.
+The contributions as specified under the law are paid to the respective fund set up by the government authority.

+The Company has recognised the following amounts in the Statement of Profitand Loss for the year

-As March 31, 20 at 20 As at March 31, 2019 Employer's contribution to Provident Fund .
-4. 63 0.57 Employer's contribution to Employee state Insurance Corporation - Employer's Contribution to Maharashtra Labour Welfare Fund 0. )1 4.
-14 0.57
+As at As at The state of the s March 31, 2022 March 31, 2021 Employer's contribution to Provident Fund 1.11 2.13 Employer's Contribution to Maharashtra Labour Welfare Fund 1.11 2.13